Ever wondered how much money it takes to sponsor a professional women’s racing team?

 - Professional teams also have access to the world’s highest level races, including the Giro Rosa, Tour of Flanders and Fleche Wallonne.
 It doesn’t quite allow for a huge Death Star style team bus though – sorry!

-£100,000 on it’s own is enough to create a world leading non-professional team, but it could provide Stef with enough to pay a minimum salary to riders (the first non-professional team in the world to do so)
+£100,000 on it’s own is not enough to create a world leading non-professional team, but it could provide Stef with enough to pay a minimum salary to riders (the first non-professional team in the world to do so)

 - Creates an 8 rider team, not dissimilar to current Matrix Fitness Racing Acadamy, but much improved, particularly in terms of race preparation, media communication and corporate opportunities.